-- Evaluated the potential benefits of participating in energy research groups such as the Centre for Energy Advancement through Technological Innovation (CEATI) or the Electric Power Research Institute (EPRI) whose members contribute to research projects related to utility/energy technologies. - Researching the use of radio frequency harmonics and ultrasonic dish for early identification of potential structural and equipment issues. - Researching the use of satellite-based wildfire risk mitigation risk technologies, and coordinating demonstrations to review new wildfire mitigation risk mapping services.
+- Evaluated the potential benefits of participating in energy research groups such as the CEATI or the EPRI whose members contribute to research projects related to utility/energy technologies. - Researching the use of radio frequency harmonics and ultrasonic dish for early identification of potential structural and equipment issues. - Researching the use of satellite-based wildfire risk mitigation risk technologies and coordinating demonstrations to review new wildfire mitigation risk mapping services.

 2021 Approach: In 2021, WAPA continued to research ways to supplement or improve on the current available mapping resources with the use of new technologies or wildfire risk mitigation services.
-WAPA looks to participate in demonstrations and initiate pilot projects that use these new tools on WAPA-maintained infrastructure and ROWs.
+WAPA will participate in demonstrations and initiate pilot projects that use these new tools on WAPA-maintained infrastructure and ROWs.

-2021 Progress: WAPA did not participate in any energy research groups, deciding that the funding to participate in such groups would be better applied to our current O&M efforts.
+2021 Progress: WAPA did not participate in any energy research groups, deciding that the funding to participate in such groups would be better applied to our current Operations and Maintenance (O&M) efforts.
 Evaluation of new technologies such as satellite-based wildfire risk mitigation technologies, frequency harmonics and ultrasonic dish did not appear to significantly enhance our current abilities to detect potential issues that would justify the cost.

-2022 Approach: In 2022, WAPA will continue to research ways to supplement or improve on the current available mapping resources with the use of new technologies or wildfire risk mitigation services.
-WAPA will continue to explore opportunities to participate in demonstrations and initiate pilot projects that use these new tools on WAPA-maintained infrastructure and ROWs.
+2022 Approach: In 2022, WAPA continued to research ways to improve on current available mapping resources with the use of new technologies or wildfire risk mitigation services.
+WAPA will continue to explore opportunities to participate in demonstrations and initiate pilot projects that use these new tools.